Linuxfabrik/lfops/roles/freeipa_server/README.md

 * Do not use an existing domain or hostname unless you own the domain.
 It's a common mistake to use `example.com`.
 We recommend to use a reserved top level domain from RFC2606 for private test installations, e.g. `ipa.test`.
 * Install the [ansible-freeipa Ansible Collection](https://github.com/freeipa/ansible-freeipa) on the Ansible control node.
 This can be done by calling `ansible-galaxy collection install freeipa.ansible_freeipa`.
+* The role must be run with Ansible's `linear` strategy (the default).
+It is incompatible with strategies that reuse the target Python interpreter, such as Mitogen's `mitogen_linear`, because the underlying ansible-freeipa modules use `ipalib`'s global API singleton and fail with `API.bootstrap() already called` on the second module call.
+The bundled `playbooks/freeipa_server.yml` sets `strategy: 'linear'` explicitly.

 ## Tags